 - Baking Powder: Helps the cookies rise.

-- Salt: Just a little for flavor enhancement.
+- Salt: A small amount of salt for flavor enhancement.

-- Sugar: We used sugar in this sugar cookie recipe.
+- Sugar: We used sugar in this recipe.

 - Egg: One room-temperature egg helps the dough come together.